 - Whenever possible, incorporate different learning styles, such as visuals, movement, or sound.

-- Don’t use the Rule of Three too far out in terms of timing before an event is to occur.
+- Don’t use the Power of Three too far out in terms of timing before an event is to occur.

 There are so many applications of this tool: Nap or Bedtime, How to Treat a Sibling or a Playmate, How to Talk to Adults, How to Treat Someone’s Home Respectfully, Any Difficult Behavior and so much more.

 Please SHARE YOUR IDEAS and how you introduce On-track Behaviors. 🙂